Any non-U.S. citizen applying to Waynesburg is considered an International Student.

 51 W College St

 |Fall Semester (August)||March 1|

-When the Admissions Committee has received all of the required documentation, the committee will evaluate the application and respond with a decision within three weeks.
-Students are evaluated for Automatic Academic Awards based on GPA and SAT/ACT scores and will be notified of what, if any, scholarship(s) they qualify for in an acceptance letter.
+When the Admissions Committee has received all of the required documentation, the Committee will evaluate the application and respond with a decision within approximately one month.
+Students are evaluated for Achievement Awards based on GPA and SAT/ACT scores and will be notified of what, if any, scholarship(s) they qualify for in an acceptance letter.